HOW TO FILL OUT SSA’S WORK HISTORY FORM

 STICK TO THE FACTS – DO NOT CLAIM SKILLS THAT YOU DO NOT HAVE

 For example, let’s say you worked at McDonald’s and your main job was making hamburgers.
 But you decide to make yourself look better and say you were the “assistant manager.”
-You decide to say this because once a week, the manager let you lock up the store at night so she could go home.
-Perhaps you think that writing you are the “assistant manager,” instead of a “hamburger cook” will make you look better on your Work History report.
+You decide to say this because once a week, the manager let you lock up the store at night.
+Perhaps you think that stating you are an “assistant manager” instead of a “hamburger cook” will make you look better to the SSA.
 But it doesn’t help you.
 Instead, it makes the SSA think you have a lot of skills that you don’t really have.

-As a “hamburger cook” you didn’t run the cash register, you didn’t set the schedule, do payroll, or take money to the bank.
-You also didn’t supervise other people.
-But if you write down that you were the “assistant manager,” when you weren’t, then the SSA will believe you can do other work as a manager.
+As a “hamburger cook” you didn’t run the cash register and you didn’t set the schedule.
+Also, you did not do payroll.
+Or, take money to the bank.
+You also didn’t manage other people.
+But if you write you were the “assistant manager,” when you weren’t, then the SSA will believe you have skills.
 This will happen, even if you don’t really have those skills.
 Claiming you are something that you aren’t or giving yourself a fancy title on the Work History report is a big mistake.
 Don’t do it.

 HOW TO GET HELP FILLING OUT YOUR WORK HISTORY FORM

 Filling out the work history form is hard.
 You may think you should just do it quickly and get it in.
 But that is not a good idea.
 In our opinion, this is one of the main reasons to hire our law firm.
 Most law firms do not help you complete forms.
 But we do.
-We believe in our clients and we also believe that everyone deserves legal help in their case.
+We believe in our clients.
+Additionally, we believe that everyone deserves legal help in their case.
 Our legal team is on your side.

 THE BEST LEGAL TEAM FOR YOUR SSD CASE

 You need an SSD attorney to help you with your case.
 Our lawyers can represent you in Utah, Idaho, Nevada, and California.
-If you want to find out more about your legal team, then you can read about our lawyers and staff on this website.
+If you want to find out more about your legal team, then review information About Us.

 Hire the best legal team with no money up front.
 We won over $100 million in benefits for our clients.
 Contact us today to hire a Social Security attorney with experience.
 You have nothing to lose by hiring us.
 Because, we only get paid an attorney fee if you win your case.
 You read that correctly.
 We only charge an attorney fee if we win your case.
+Let us help you complete your work history form.
 Contact us today.